radian-software/prescient.el/README.md

   sorting, inspect its source code and see if it calls `ivy-read` with a nil value for the `:sort` keyword argument.)

+* `ivy-prescient-retain-classic-highlighting`: By default, the highlighting behavior of `ivy-prescient.el` is slightly different from Ivy's highlighting for `ivy--regex-ignore-order`.
+You can recover the original behavior by customizing this user option; see the docstring for more details.

 ## Known bugs

 During the development of `ivy-prescient.el`, I discovered a number of